alexenson/ec2-elb-for-beginners/README.md

 Make sure your Windows and Linux instances are running in EC2.

-Back in the EC2 management console, I have selected the Linux server.
+Back in the EC2 management console, I have selected the Linux server.<br>
 ![1](https://github.com/user-attachments/assets/060d91fc-6eba-402c-ac0c-80fd300e2a43)

-We can see that we have a public IP address and a public DNS address as well.
+We can see that we have a public IP address and a public DNS address as well.<br>
 ![2](https://github.com/user-attachments/assets/8e90d9e7-4074-49d9-8e98-5a5af6482cab)